Risks of entering China

 Visible risks

-The visible risks are discussed, documented, and broadly understood at the category level.
+The visible risks are discussed, documented, and broadly understood.
 Companies entering with serious intent typically carry reasonable mitigation strategies for them before the first in-market conversation.

 This is not the problem.